OccupyWallStreet/nycga4/wp-content/plugins/really-simple-facebook-twitter-share-buttons/readme.txt

 = I've cheched the "show counter" option in the Settings page, but sometimes the Pinterest PinIt button's counter doesn't appear. =
 The PinIt counter only appear if the post has been shared at least once.
 Also, the refresh time for the PinIt counter could be long.

-= How about other social networks? =
-We'll see!

 == Screenshots ==
 1. Sample content, activating the Facebook Share and Twitter buttons
 2. Options available in the Settings menu